 What is the difference between what I’m paying in rent now vs. a mortgage payment?

-Although on the surface, a potential mortgage payment can appear to be similar in cost to what you may be paying presently in rent, there are other costs involved with home ownership.
+Although a potential mortgage payment can appear to be similar in cost to what you may be paying presently in rent, there are other costs involved with home ownership.
 The monthly costs associated with owning a home include a lot more than your mortgage payments.
 Don’t forget to add other costs to your monthly budget like your home insurance, property tax and regular home maintenance and repair costs.

 How much can I borrow given my financial circumstances?